-- Parents are entitled to work part-time until the child's seventh birthday (or school entry) if they are working in companies with more than 20 employees, and if they have been continuously employed with their present employer for at least three years (Elternteilzeit).
+- Parents have the legal right to work 'Parental Part-time' (Elternteilzeit) until the child's seventh birthday (or school entry) if they live in the same household with this child, if they are working in companies with more than 20 employees, and if they have been continuously employed with their present employer for at least three years.
 The reduction in working time must amount to at least 20 per cent of their previous working time.
-It is not possible to work part-time for fewer than 12 hours per week.
-The regulations also include the right to change working hours within the day (e.g. from morning to afternoon) without reducing the number of working hours, as well as the right to return to full-time employment.
-Parents working in companies with fewer than 20 employees may enter into an agreement regarding part-time work with their employer, up until the child's fourth birthday. - Parents are protected against dismissal until their child's fourth birthday if they work part-time under the entitlement outlined above.
-During the remaining period of part-time work (i.e. until the child's seventh birthday or school entry) they are protected against dismissal without cause. - Caregivers for frail or sick dependants/family members are entitled to work part-time (family hospice leave) or agree on a part-time arrangement with their employer (long-term care leave).
-In September 2019 a law was passed which grants employees the right to take a part-time care leave for two weeks from 1st January 2020 onwards, with possibility for extension of another two weeks.
+It is not possible to work part-time for fewer than 12 hours per week or more than 32 hours per week.
+Parents working in companies with fewer than 20 employees may enter into an 'agreed Parental part-time' with their employer, up until the child's fourth birthday. - The regulations also include the right to change working hours within the day (e.g., from morning to afternoon) without reducing the number of working hours, as well as the right to return to full-time employment. - Parents are protected against dismissal until their child's fourth birthday, starting four months before they start and during the period they work 'Parental part-time' under the entitlement outlined above.
+During the remaining period of part-time work (i.e. until the child's seventh birthday or school entry) they are protected against dismissal without cause. - An employee is not allowed to claim 'Parental part-time' when their partner is on Parental leave. - Caregivers for frail or sick dependants/family members are entitled to work part-time (family hospice leave) or agree on a part-time arrangement with their employer (long-term care leave).
+In September 2019 a law was passed which grants employees the right to take a part-time care leave for two weeks from 1 January 2020 onwards, with possibility for extension of another two weeks.
 For long-term care leave, a minimum working time of ten hours per week is obligatory.
 Payment during both care leave models is calculated proportionately (and while considering the minimum income threshold, in alignment with the lower limit of the unemployment benefit scheme).